Royalton Hotel

 The Royalton Hotel is a hotel at 44 West 44th Street in Midtown Manhattan, New York City, United States.
 The hotel, opened in 1898, was designed by architecture firm Rossiter & Wright and developed by civil engineer Edward G. Bailey.
 The 13-story building is made of brick, stone, terracotta, and iron.
 The hotel's lobby, which connects 43rd and 44th Streets, contains a bar and restaurant.
 The upper stories originally featured 90 apartments, but these were replaced with 205 guestrooms when Philippe Starck and Gruzen Samton Steinglass Architects converted the Royalton to a boutique hotel in the 1980s.

 The hotel was originally a residential apartment hotel and was developed between 1897 and 1898.
 For most of the 20th century, the Royalton operated as an apartment hotel; due to its proximity to Times Square, the hotel housed many figures in the entertainment industry.
 A group including Philip Pilevsky, Arthur G. Cohen, Ian Schrager, and Steve Rubell bought the Royalton in 1985 and renovated it into a boutique hotel.
 The Royalton reopened in October 1988 and quickly became popular, with critics largely praising the new design.
 The Morgans Hotel Group (MHG) operated the Royalton for over two decades and renovated it again in 2007.
 FelCor Lodging Trust bought the hotel from MHG in 2011 and resold it to Highgate Holding and the Rockpoint Group in 2017.
-MCR Investors bought the hotel in 2020 with plans to renovate it.
+MCR Hotels bought the hotel in 2020.